 Adjusting to a New Sibling

-Many years ago when I started doing postpartum work, it became apparent that preparing siblings for a new baby was important for parents.
+Many years ago, when I started doing postpartum work, it became apparent that preparing siblings for a new baby was important for parents.
 Adjusting to a new sibling can be a challenge for some.

-I had a fellow doula send me the below information to help better serve my families.
-I wanted to make it accessible for all families that may be seeking information on "Adjusting to a New Sibling".
-While I did not write this myself, I do have permission from the author to share.Wishing you the best on your parenting journey!Lisa
+A fellow doula sent me the information below to help better serve my family.
+I wanted to make it accessible for all families that may be seeking information on "Adjusting to a New Sibling"” While I did not write this myself, I have permission from the author to share.
+Wishing you the best on your parenting journey!Lisa

-Adjusting to a new sibling is a huge transition for a child.
-Most pregnant moms tell us that they are concerned about their toddler or child and they often ask questions like, “how can I prepare my older child for the arrival of the new baby?”
+Most pregnant moms tell us they are concerned about their toddler or child, and they often ask questions like, “How can I prepare my older child for the arrival of the new baby?”
+Listed are some things you can do to make this important family transition easier.

 • Let your child be amongst the first people you share the big news with.
-Overhearing you talk to others about this or finding out from someone else about your pregnancy, could be more difficult for your child.
+Overhearing you talk to others about this or finding out from someone else about your pregnancy could be more difficult for your child.

 • Reminisce with your older child about their birth and newborn stage and how much your enjoyed becoming their mommy

 • Look into a sibling class at your local hospital.
-Be sure it is age appropriate.
+Be sure it is age-appropriate.

 • Bedroom or bed changes should be made well before the baby’s estimated due date so that the older sibling doesn’t feel put out by the baby.